 Wolves in Wolves

-Wolves in Wolverhampton is the largest public art exhibition and trail to have ever taken place in the City, with 30 locally made, designed and installed Wolves sculptures that will be in place for more than 11 weeks at key sites around the City Centre.
-Three of the sculptures are outside the ring road - one in West Park, one inside Wolves Museum entrance, and one outside Marston’s Brewery Shop.
-You can follow the sculpture trail using maps available free from locations such as the Civic Centre, Central Library and Art Gallery.
-Large maps are also on display in the City Centre.
-Alongside this, Wolverhampton Art Gallery are also hosting a mini-wolf exhibition where over 60+ miniature wolves painted by local schools, groups and artists are displayed.
+Wolves in Wolverhampton was the largest public art exhibition and trail to have ever taken place in the City, with 30 locally made, designed and installed Wolves sculptures in place for more than 11 weeks at key sites around the City Centre.
+Three of the sculptures were outside the ring road - one in West Park, one inside Wolves Museum entrance, and one outside Marston’s Brewery Shop.
+You could follow the sculpture trail using maps.
+Alongside this, Wolverhampton Art Gallery hosted a mini-wolf exhibition where over 60+ miniature wolves painted by local schools, groups and artists were displayed.

-The Wolves in Wolves project is a result of an idea submitted by a City of Wolverhampton Council employee to encourage people to come to visit the City and improve its appeal.
-The sculptures were made from fibreglass by a company in Kidderminster and plaques for the City of Wolverhampton College are fixed onto their bases.
+The Wolves in Wolves project was a result of an idea submitted by a City of Wolverhampton Council employee to encourage people to come to visit the City and improve its appeal.
+The sculptures were made from fibreglass by a company in Kidderminster and plaques for the City of Wolverhampton College were fixed onto their bases.
 Students produced the plinths as part of the College’s sponsorship for the project, giving an opportunity to put into practice the skills they will need when they embark on their careers as well as showcase what they can do to potential employers.
-When the exhibition ends on September 24th, the majority of wolves will be auctioned off to raise money for The Outside Centre and the Mayor’s Charities.
-You can find out more at the Wolves in Wolves shop in the Mander Centre and on the exhibition website, including details of the amazing artists involved.
+When the exhibition ended in September 2017, the majority of wolves will be auctioned off to raise money for The Outside Centre and the Mayor’s Charities.
+You can find out more on the exhibition website, including details of the amazing artists involved.